 SCC has joined the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-As of catalog print time, all US states are included in this reciprocity agreement with the exceptions of California and Massachusetts.
-If you are a resident of California or Massachusetts, as of catalog print time you are not authorized to study with us.
+As of catalog print time, all US states are included in this reciprocity agreement with the exception of California.
+If you are a resident of California as of catalog print time you are not authorized to study with us.

-APPLICATION TO SELECTIVE ADMISSIONS HEALTH SCIENCE PROGRAMS
+APPLICATION TO SELECTIVE ADMISSIONS HEALTH SCIENCES PROGRAMS

-Applicants to selective Health Science programs are required to:
+Applicants to selective Health Sciences programs are required to:

-- Submit all documents described in the section "Application for Admission to Degree, Diploma, or Selected Certificate Programs." - 2.
-Meet the Placement Test requirements as described in the Testing section and complete all required developmental courses. - Meet the additional program requirements outlined by the deadline indicated in the particular Health Science program description-see the appropriate program listing in this catalog. - Applicants seeking more than one selective admission program must notify the Admissions Office by submitting a Change of Program/Application Update form.
+- Submit all documents described in the section "Application for Admission to Degree, Diploma, or Selected Certificate Programs." - Meet the Placement Test requirements as described in the Testing section and complete all required developmental courses. - Meet the additional program requirements outlined by the deadline indicated in the particular Health Sciences program description-see the appropriate program listing in this catalog. - Applicants seeking more than one selective admission program must notify the Admissions Office by submitting a Change of Program/Application Update form.